cjnaz/cjnfuncs/README.md

     time.sleep(xx.seconds)

 Output:
-    .original   :  1m       <class 'str'>
+    .orig_val   :  1m       <class 'str'>
     .seconds    :  60.0     <class 'float'>
     .unit char  :  m        <class 'str'>
     .unit_str   :  mins     <class 'str'>
     Sleep <60.0> seconds
 ```

+` `
+---
+---
-## retime (time_sec, unitC) - Convert time value in seconds to unitC resolution, return type float
+# retime (time_sec, unitC) - Convert time value in seconds to unitC resolution

-`retime()` translates a value is resolution seconds into a new time resolution
+`retime()` translates a value is resolution seconds into a new target resolution

 ### Parameters
 `time_sec`
 - Time value in resolution seconds, type int or float.

 `unitC`
+- Target ti
-- Target time resolution: "s", "m", "h", "d", or "w" (case insensitive)
+me resolution: "s", "m", "h", "d", or "w" (case insensitive)

 ### Returns
 - `time_sec` value scaled for the specified `unitC`, type float
 - Raises ValueError if not given an int or float value for `time_sec`, or given an unsupported
   unitC time unit suffix.

 ### Example
 ```
 Given
     xx = timevalue("210H")
-    print (f"{xx.original} is {retime(xx.seconds, 'W')} weeks")
+    print (f"{xx.orig_val} = {xx.seconds} seconds = {retime(xx.seconds, 'W')} weeks")

 Output
-    210H is 1.25 weeks
+    210H = 756000.0 seconds = 1.25 weeks
 ```

+` `
 ---
+---
-## requestlock (caller, lockfile, timeout=5) - Lock file request
+# requestlock (caller, lockfile, timeout=5) - Lock file request

+For tool scripts that may take a long time to run and are run by CRON, the possibility exists that
+a job is still running when CRON wants to run it again, which may create a real mess.
+This lock file mechanism is used in https://github.com/cjnaz/rclonesync-V2, as an example.

-Place a file to indicate that the current process is busy.
-Other processes attempt to `requestlock()`
+`requestlock()` places a file to indicate that the current process is busy.
-the same `lockfile` before doing an operation that would conflict with the process that set the lock.
+Other processes then attempt to `requestlock()` the same `lockfile` before doing an operation
+that would conflict with the process that set the lock.
-A common use is with a tool that runs periodically by CRON, but may take a long time to complete.
-Using
-file locks ensures that the tool does not run if the prior run has not completed.

-The `lockfile` is written with `caller` information that indicates which tool set the lock, and when.
+The `lockfile` is written with `caller` information that indicates which tool script set the lock, and when.
 Multiple lock files may be used simultaneously by specifying unique `lockfile` names.

 ### Parameters
 `caller`